jczzz/ActivitySniper-SocialMediaApp/readme.md

 The page will list all registered users, and admin can view a user's information and can delete a user.

 Each user (admin or regular users) can
-    see own account information, edit own account information by clicking 'view your account' in the right-up corner.
+    see own account information, edit own account information by clicking 'view your account' in the right-up corner.s

 Each user can leave comments on all other people's account informaiton page when visiting the information page(including himself).
 The leaved comments can be seen by everyone.